stolostron/application-ui/README.md

 npm run build:production
 </pre>

-## Running locally with an OKD cluster
+## Running locally with an OKD cluster OCM environment

 1. To run your local `application-ui` code against an existing OCM installation, make sure you are logged in using `oc` then source the `setup-env.sh` script.
    ```